Flagsmith/flagsmith/docs/docs/clients/overview.md

 - Future evaluations are all computed locally within the SDK runtime.
 This means they are extremely fast as there is no network latency to account for.
 - No further network calls take place for 60 seconds.
-- After 60 seconds have elapsed, the SDK will refresh the JSON Environment document with a network call to the Flagsmith API.
+- After 60 seconds have elapsed, the SDK will refresh the JSON Environment Document with a network call to the Flagsmith API.

 ## The Environment Document